Jhut89/Mailchimp-API-3.0-PHP/README.md

 \*Please see [MailChimp's API Documentation](http://developer.mailchimp.com/documentation/mailchimp/reference/overview/) for what verbs are appropriate where.

 \*\*Please watch for updates, and feel free to Fork or Pull Request.
+Check out the Wiki for a little more info on contributing.